natebarksdale/natebarksdale.github.io/src/content/blog/2009-04-27-47-kinds-of-greens.md

 description: Reflecting on the insights of Fran Osseo-Asare about the complexity of African cuisines and the risks of ethnocentrism.
 emoji: 🌍
 tags:
-  - 🍲 African Foods
-  - ✈️ Travel Experiences
+  - 🌍 Africa
-  - 🌱 Cultural Diversity
+  - 🌱 Sustainability
+  - 🌍 Culture
+  - ❤️ Kindness
 haiku: |
   Too many wrong thoughts,
   Tastes beyond our borders call,